-Ellen is an Associate at SGS who has worked across Australia and internationally.
+Ellen is a Principal and Partner at SGS who has worked across Australia and internationally.
 She holds qualifications in international economics and economic geography.
 Prior to joining SGS, Ellen worked as a consultant in the Netherlands where she gained experience in areas including health care economics, environmental economics and knowledge economy.
 Lately, Ellen has worked at length on numerous business cases examining amalgamation options for local governments and other reform options.

 Ellen has extensive experience undertaking social, environmental and economic impact assessments, and financial feasibility studies.
 She is an expert in examining the economics of affordable housing, cost benefit analyses and strategic assessments of facilities and land use projects.
 Ellen has skills in strategic policy advice and governance, including strategic planning, business case development and funding arrangements.
 Other key capabilities are strategic communication, workshop facilitation and consultation.